 - an ability to present research findings in written form at a 3rd year undergraduate level

 Teaching and learning methods

-This undergraduate class is broadly divided into 10 2-hour lectures and 10 1-hour seminars.
-The lectures are designed to give background information to help students understand the readings and to place them in relation to each other and to the broader themes of the course.
-Students may be asked to participate in large and/or smaller group discussions and group work during lecture slots.
-The seminars are designed to help students understand the specific issues raised in the articles and to develop and exchange their own views on the theories and topics via smaller discussions and activities.
-Students should come to the seminars having completed all of the required reading in advance and having prepared some comments and/or critiques of the readings.
+This module begins with an introductory lecture that situates feminist and other critical approaches to GPE within the broader discipline and offers an overview of some of different approaches and methods that these critical theorists use to analyse structures of power in the global political economy.
+Subsequent weeks then consist of one three-hour seminar (per week x 9 weeks).
+I will lecture for about half of this time, and the rest will involve small group discussions, large group discussions, and other tasks/activities.
+The lectures portion of the seminar is designed to give background information to help students understand the readings and to place them in relation to each other and to the broader themes of the course.
+The remainder of the seminar is designed to help students understand the specific issues raised in the articles and to give them an opportunity to develop and exchange their own views on the theories and topics.
+Students should come to weekly seminars having completed all of the required reading in advance and having prepared some comments, questions, and/or critiques of the readings.

 Transferable skills and personal qualities